Resorts World Sentosa: Marine Life Park

-Marine Life Park, the world's largest oceanarium, opened its doors on 22 November 2012.
-The park houses two attractions, the S.E.A Aquarium and the Adventure Cove Waterpark, previously known as the Equarius Water Park.
+Singapore Oceanarium (formerly S.E.A.
+Aquarium), the world's second largest oceanarium, and Adventure Cove Waterpark (formerly Equarius Water Park) first opened its doors on 22 November 2012.

 The Maritime Experiential Museum

 The Maritime Experiential Museum was opened on 15 October 2011 that features more than 400 artifacts and replicas with a 360-degree Multi-sensory Typhoon Theatre.
 It displays the history of ancient maritime trade: visitors have the opportunity to immerse themselves in the history of the maritime Silk Route from the 15th to 19th century.
 The museum consists of more than 10 interactive points as well as an opportunity to board the authentic harbor ships from Asia docked outside the museum.
 Also, it will become the permanent home of the Jewel of Muscat, a gift from the Oman Government.
-It was closed along with the Crane Dance on 2 March 2020.
+It was closed along with the Crane Dance on 2 March 2020 as part of plans to expand the S.E.A.
+Aquarium.